 What Are Hooded Eyes?

 The eyes are two of our most important and prominent facial features as they are often the first thing people see when they meet us.
 For many people, an inherited eyelid shape or normal aging can produce a “hooded eye” look that some people dislike and wish to change or correct.

 What are Hooded Eyes?

 Hooded eyes have excess skin and sometimes fat above the eye, resulting in a hooded appearance that hides the folds in your upper eyelid.
 It can be difficult or impossible to see the eyelid at all when the eye is open, and applying eyeliner or eyeshadow may seem pointless as it rubs off onto the extra skin and can’t be easily seen anyway.
 This feature is common in Asian eyes, but can appear in any ethnicity and at any age.

 Why Do I Have Them?

 Some people think applying eye creams can correct a hooded eye appearance, but usually the condition is due to simple genetics.
 Like any facial feature, it can run in families and can’t be corrected with skin care products.
 Slightly hooded eyes can become more prominent as we age: eyelids start to droop as a result of gravity and loss of the skin’s natural elasticity.

 What Can I Do About Hooded Eyes?

 It is important to note that hooded eyes aren’t always a problem.
 Some people enjoy their hooded eyes and many celebrities sport the eye shape.
 But if excess skin and fatty tissue makes you appear tired or angry or older than you are, you can discuss possible solutions with a facial plastic surgeon.
 Depending on your facial shape, there are a few options for correcting the issue.

-If the hooding is caused by a low or sagging brow line, then a brow lift may be the best solution.
-Only a facial plastic surgeon can make this determination, however, so be sure you consult with a surgeon who is heavily experienced in brow lifts and facial aesthetics.
+If the hooding is caused by a low or sagging brow line, then a temporal facelift (brow lift) may be the best solution.
+Only a facial plastic surgeon can make this determination, however, so be sure you consult with a surgeon who is heavily experienced in temporal lifts and facial aesthetics.